davidkml/vc-made-simple/README.md

 - GNU Make
 - Boost 1.67.0 (or later)

 If you are on macOS and you have the Xcode Command Line Tools, you should already have a compatible C++ compiler and make utility.
-If you don't, then you can install them by opening the Mac Terminal application and typing the command:
+If you don't, then you can install them by opening the Terminal application and typing the command:
 ```bash
 xcode-select --install
 ```